Trackdrive/trackdrive-js/readme.md

 // once the trackdrive api responds, this promise will fire promise.done(function(data){

+  // assign the human number to a variable.
+EG: "(866) 230-0823" var human_number = data.number.human_number;

+  // assign the plain number to a variable.
+EG: "+18662300823" var plain_number = data.number.plain_number;

-    // log the response to the console console.log(data);
+  // Write the number to the page into a element with the class trackdrive-custom-number TrackdrivejQuery('.trackdrive-custom-number').html(number);

 });

 ```